telerik/kendo-ui-core/docs/web/spreadsheet/end-user/list-of-formulas.md

 | STDEV.S                   | Estimates the standard deviation based on a sample
 | STEYX                     | Returns the standard error of the predicted y-value for each x in the regression
 | SUBSTITUTE                | Substitutes new text for old text string
+| SUBTOTAL                  | Evaluates a function on a range
 | SUM                       | Sums (adds) the set of numbers, including all numbers in a range
 | SUMIF                     | Sums the values of cells in a range that meet a criteria
 | SUMIFS                    | Sums the values of cells in a range that meet multiple criteria